prayas7102/Blockchain-Secure-Fundraising-Platform/README.md

 2. Separate login for approvers and entrepreneurs.
 3. Discussuion forums like reddit for approvers to decide whether to contribute or not.
 4. Images for requests using IPFS.
+5. Profile page for entrepreneurs and approvers, on which there will be listed various businesses campaign created by them and which one turned to be successful/unsuccessful, which will reflect their credibility whenever they create new request.
+6. Users can report spam if they feel an entrepreneur is a fraud.
+If more than half of the users report it, that entrepreneur will be restricted from creating new business campaign in future.
+7. Rewards to be distributed amongst the sponsors if the business campaign turns to be very successful.

 ## Lessons Learned